A mixed precision Jacobi SVD algorithm: A mixed precision Jacobi SVD algorithm

-Another special case occurs when columns of \(X\) are almost orthogonal in the lower precision after QR preconditioning.
-In this case, computing SVD in the lower precision becomes totally needless.
+Another special case occurs when the columns of \(X\) are almost orthogonal in lower precision after QR preconditioning.
+In this case, computing SVD in lower precision becomes totally needless because it cannot further accelerate the convergence of the Jacobi SVD algorithm in working precision.
 To detect this case, we first scale the columns of \(X\) so that they have unit column norms.
 Then we check whether \(\lVert X\herm X-I\rVert_{\max}\) is below a prescribed threshold \(\tolorth\), \footnote{For instance, for \(\machepslow=2^{-24}\approx6\times10^{-8}\), we can choose \(\tolorth\approx10^{-5}\).} where \(\lVert\cdot\rVert_{\max}\) represents the largest absolute value of matrix elements.
-If \(\lVert X\herm X-I\rVert_{\max}\leq\tolorth\) is detected, we simply skip the SVD in the lower precision and directly use the one-sided Jacobi SVD algorithm in the working precision to solve this problem.
-The test is relatively cheap compared to the entire SVD algorithm since it only requires one matrix--matrix multiplication in the lower precision.
+If \(\lVert X\herm X-I\rVert_{\max}\leq\tolorth\) is detected, we simply skip the SVD in lower precision and directly use the one-sided Jacobi SVD algorithm in working precision to solve this problem; see Lines~\ref{line:msvj:test-hardcase2}--\ref{line:msvj:handle-hardcase2} in Algorithm~\ref{alg:msvj}.
+The test is relatively cheap compared to the entire SVD algorithm since it only requires one matrix--matrix multiplication in lower precision.

-Yet another special case often (but not always) occurs for columnwise graded matrices of the form \(A = BD\), where \(D\) is an ill-conditioned diagonal matrix.
-When most singular values of~\(A\) are relatively small, it is not appropriate to compute SVD in a lower precision as the benefit is limited.
-It is often possible to detect this case after QR preconditioning: if many trailing columns of \(X\) have small norms (e.g., \(1/3\) of the columns), then the trailing singular values are also small.
-In this case we skip the SVD in the lower precision and move on to the one-sided Jacobi SVD algorithm in the working precision.
+The third special case often (but not always) occurs for columnwise graded matrices of the form \(A = BD\), where \(D\) is an ill-conditioned diagonal matrix.
+When most singular values of~\(A\) are relatively small, it is not appropriate to compute SVD in lower precision as the benefit is limited.
+It is often possible to detect this case after QR preconditioning: if many trailing columns of \(X\) have small norms, \footnote{A heuristic criterion is to check \(1/4\sim1/3\) of the columns.} then the trailing singular values are also small; see Line~\ref{line:preproc-Q-start} in Algorithm~\ref{alg:msvj}.
+In this case we skip the SVD in lower precision and move on to the one-sided Jacobi SVD algorithm in working precision.